karlarao/awrcsv/README.md

 then use it via:  Design > Change Chart Type > Templates > <Template Name>.

 To quote Andy:
-"It’s just got a graduated background and thinner plot lines than the default, but makes it look like it’s been created with a pen and not a chubby wax crayon.
+"Itâ€™s just got a graduated background and thinner plot lines than the default, but makes it look like itâ€™s been created with a pen and not a chubby wax crayon.
 J".

 Thanks for the contribution Andy.